Brisbane's pipes and drums for 70 years

 1990s: First place, Grade 3 Queensland Championship.

-COBPB has been a performance-focused band since its inauguration.
+We have been a performance-focused band since our inauguration.
 We currently play for Brisbane’s major annual parades – St Patrick’s Day (March) and Anzac Day (April), and also lead the Brisbane Sikh community’s annual Nagar Kirtan parade.
 For a number of years the band also played for the Maritime Union of Australia’s Labour Day parades.

 Since the early 1990s, the band has played regularly for the Brisbane City Park Program to entertain the community and keep bagpiping traditions alive by playing Sunday afternoon performances in Brisbane parks.
 Since 2018, the band has played for the Paddyfest St Patrick’s Day festival, and we play regular gigs at local pubs and venues in Brisbane and surrounding suburbs.
 For many years, we have also been a regular participant at the Australian Celtic Festival in Glen Innes and the Stanthorpe Apple and Grape Festival.